yiisoft/log-target-file/README.md

 - `$maxFileSize (int)` - The maximum file size, in kilo-bytes.
 Defaults to `10240`, meaning 10MB.
 - `$maxFiles (int)` - The number of files used for rotation.
 Defaults to `5`.
 - `$fileMode (int|null)` - The permission to be set for newly created files.
 Defaults to `null`.
-- `$rotateByCopy (bool|null)` - Whether to rotate files by copy and truncate in contrast to rotation by renaming files.
-  Defaults to `true` for Windows systems that do not play well with rename on open files.
-  The default for other systems is `false`, as rotation by renaming is slightly faster.
 - `$compressRotatedFiles (bool)` - Whether to compress rotated files with gzip.
 Defaults to `false`.

 Creating a target: